hedyhli/outline.nvim/README.md

-# ⚠️  NOTE: THIS IS A FORK
+# Fork status

-This is a fork of the original symbols-outline.nvim which merges some selected PRs from the original repo, plus some other improvements due to personal preferences.
+This is a fork of the original symbols-outline.nvim which fixes a lot of bugs from the original repo.

+It also adds many more features listed [below](#features).

 It does not attempt to be an up-to-date successor of the original repo, nor does it attempt to ensure everyone's use-cases are satisfied by providing an overall